whitneyburton/portfolios/students/20150814-marla_brizel-m2.markdown

 ### Giving Feedback

-I provided feedback via end-of-project feedback forms as well as on an ad-hoc basis as requested.
+I gave honest feedback to all who requested it and filled out all end-of-project feedback forms.

 ### Playing a Part

 * On Friday, July 17, I ran a student-led workshop on Scrum and Sprint Planning
 * On Sunday, July 19, I went on a fly fishing trip with other students/staff
 * On Friday, July 31, I delivered a lightning talk titled "Using Agile to Manage Your Life"
+* On Friday, July 31, I helped transport other students to Field Day

 ###### I published the following posts on my [personal blog](http://marlabrizel.github.io/):
-* My Friend the Stack Trace (also featured on the Turing blog)
+* My Friend the Stack Trace (also featured on the [Turing blog](http://blog.turing.io/2015/08/03/how-i-learned-to-stop-worrying-and-love-the-bomb/))
 * Learn HTML and CSS (From a Book!)
 * Redefining Failure